Jae Park: Rebranding to begin solo music career (2020–2021)

-On September 21, 2020, Park, alongside 2PM's Nichkhun, took on roles as members of crime-fighting boyband "4 2 Sing" in season three of Big Hero 6: The Series.
+On September 16, 2020, Park announced his first collaboration, with Seori for "It Just Is", released on YouTube on September 22.
+The song also featured Keshi contributing on production with guitar.
+The video animation was done by the artist Deisa.
+On September 21, 2020, Park and 2PM's Nichkhun took on roles as members of crime-fighting boyband "4 2 Sing" in season three of Big Hero 6: The Series.
 Park played twins Kwang-Sun and Ye Joon, one half of the boy band "4 2 Sing".

-On November 27, 2020, DPR Live collaborated with Crush and Park for “Jam & Butterfly”.
+On November 27, 2020, DPR Live featured Crush and Park on the single "Jam & Butterfly".
+On December 3, 2020, Park and Keshi released their collaboration single titled "pillows" on YouTube.